-Peru, 24 April 2016 - Peru has achieved significant economic growth in the ten years leading to 2014.
+Peru has achieved significant economic growth in the ten years leading to 2014.
 However, this economic performance is considered unsustainable in the long term because it is based on intensive exploitation of natural resources.

 The current administration sees green economy as a tool that will guide the country towards sustainable development by reconciling economic development with greater social equity and wealth distribution, while improving efficiency in the use of natural resources.
 As a result, the Peruvian government requested support from a joint United Nations initiative that helps countries transition to a green economy.